reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

   }
   ```

-- Ensure that the mention JSON is valid appears before you hit the button `Update` at the bottom of the form.
+- Ensure that the mention "JSON is valid" appears before you hit the button `Update` at the bottom of the form.
 In case of error, ensure that statements are separated by commas.

 After the update you can control that the resource-based policy for the default event bus is looking like the following: